-- 4,000 square yards of concrete pavement of constant thickness and placement width: - Fractional areas between 1,000 and 4,000 square yards; and - Individual ramps, crossovers, intersections, shoulders, or other irregular areas of pavement not included in the main line.
+- 4,000 square yards of main line concrete pavement of constant thickness and placement width; - Fractional areas of main line between 1,000 and 4,000 square yards; and - Individual ramps, crossovers, intersections, shoulders, or other irregular areas of pavement not included in the main line.

-Fractional areas with less than 1,000 square yards are part of the adjacent lot.
+Fractional areas of main line with less than 1,000 square yards are part of the adjacent lot.